 A lot of couples who experience trouble conceiving, start to have thoughts of fault.
 Is there something wrong with me that I can’t get pregnant?
 Is there something wrong with my spouse?
 There is a real fear about a spouse leaving if fertility work is not successful.
 That can really put a lot of stress and strain on a relationship.

-Seeing outside help during this time, like a counselor or therapist, can really help a relationship navigate these troubled waters.
+Seeking help from an infertility counselor or therapist can help a relationship navigate these troubled waters.
 It helps to speak to your spouse about what exactly is expected, and what plans B and C are.

 “I don’t understand my spouse’s coping mechanisms”